marqdouj/dotnet.azuremaps/README.md

 ## Customization
 If there is some functionality not yet supported or you need to customize existing support you can use your own custom [Blazor JS Interop](https://learn.microsoft.com/en-us/aspnet/core/blazor/javascript-interoperability/).
-An example on how to do this is in the demo.
+An example on how to do this will be added to the demo in the near future.

 ## Setup
 - See `Program.cs`, `MapSetup.cs`, and `App.Razor` in the demo app.

 ## Release Notes
-### 10.0.0-Preview-1.0
+### 10.0.0-rc-1.0
 - Initial release with basic map functionality.